ronmacc/ronmacc/README.md

-Hi, I'm [Andres](https://andresroncal.com/).
+Hi, I'm Andres.
 Architect/engineer turned developer.
 My work focuses on data and automation in the built environment.
 I like to work in Python, JavaScript, and Grasshopper, but I'm happy to use whatever tool is most suited for the task at hand.

-I've recently been down a [rabbit hole](https://github.com/ronmaccms/threejs-games) with cv/dl looking to integrate opencv, three.js, and mediapipe on the web.
-And I do some stuff on the side when I have time.
-I am also interested in geometric rationalization, interoperability workflows, anything related to physics informed neural networks, and how we can build client-first interactive webapps.